Gond Katira and Chia Seed Drink

 I drink mine every morning from April through September.
 In winter I switch to warm gut-healing drinks but in summer this is my non-negotiable.

-Avoid: Late evening — the cooling effect of gond katira can be too strong before bed for some people with IBS.
+Avoid: Late evening-the cooling effect of Gond Katira can be too strong before bed for some people with IBS.

 Storage

 This drink is best made fresh and consumed immediately.
-If you need to prep ahead — soak the gond katira and chia seeds separately overnight and refrigerate.
+If you need to prep ahead-soak the Gond Katira and chia seeds separately overnight and refrigerate.
 Assemble the drink in the morning.
 Do not store the assembled drink for more than 6 hours.

-7 Best Dals For IBS – Gentle Indian Lentils That Heal
+Read these too – 7 Best Dals For IBS – Gentle Indian Lentils That Heal ,Buttermilk For Gut Health-9 Powerful Science-Backed Benefits

 Is gond katira and chia seed drink safe for IBS?